OUTSCALE Customer Agreement – version 2020.1

-“Retailer Agreement” Means the agreement between OUTSCALE and a Retailer which defines the special financial conditions for the price of the Services that Retailer purchases from OUTSCALE to sell to Indirect CLIENTs.
+“Retailer Agreement” means the agreement between OUTSCALE and a Retailer which defines the special financial conditions for the price of the Services that the Retailer purchases from OUTSCALE to sell to Indirect CLIENTs.

-“Reversibility” Means the paying service who migrates your production on the OUTSCALE Infrastructure to an ISO-functional platform which is compatible but not the property of OUTSCALE.
+“Reversibility” means the paying service who migrates your production on the OUTSCALE Infrastructure to an ISO-functional platform that is compatible but not the property of OUTSCALE.

 “Service” means each of the services made available by us or our affiliates, including those web services described in the Service Terms.
 Services do not include Third-Party Content.

-“Service Attributes” means Service usage data related to your account, such as resource identifiers, metadata tags, security and access roles, rules, usage policies, permissions, usage statistics, and analytics.
+“Service Attributes” means Service usage data related to your accounts, such as resource identifiers, metadata tags, security and access roles, rules, usage policies, permissions, usage statistics, and analytics.

 “Service Level Agreement” means all service level agreements that we offer with respect to the Services and post on the OUTSCALE Site, as they may be updated by us from time to time.
 The service level agreements we offer with respect to the Services are located at https://us.outscale.com/terms-conditions/ (and any successor or related locations designated by OUTSCALE), as may be updated by OUTSCALE from time to time.